20230026875-glitch/20230026875-glitch/README.md

 - Xavier University – Ateneo de Cagayan
 - BS in Information Technology
 - 🗓️ Aug 2023 – Present

+## 👌 Fun Fact
+- I Never wanted to be an IT student, I wanted to take accounting, But what's life without regrets.

 Thanks for stopping by!